SvenGroot/Ookii.BinarySize/README.md

 format string followed by a unit.
 Spaces around the unit are preserved.
 For example "KB", " MiB", "#.0 G", as well as simply "B", are all accepted format strings.

+To use unabbreviated units, end the format string with "byte".
+This will automatically expand the unit and pick between the singular and plural version of "byte" or "bytes".
+For example, "Mibyte".

 To automatically pick the largest unit where the value is a whole number, use "A" instead of an explicit size prefix, or use "S" to pick the largest prefix where the value is larger than 1, but may have a fractional component.
+This also works with long units; e.g. "Abyte" or "Sibyte".
 The default format is equivalent to " AiB".

 For example, the following displays a value using several different formats: